BIOGOAT/organoid_leukemia_analysis/README.md

 ## Acknowledgments

-* Hat tip to Valentina Bazyleva for her patience and guidance during my coding phase
+* Hat tip to Valentina Bazyleva for her patience and guidance during my coding phase and help with this repository
 * Inspiration
 * etc